scsich/phagescan/doc/topics/installation/salt/directories.rst

 .. this file replaces /installation/README and /installation/salt-masterless/README

+.. talk about which directories are needed.
+.. talk about where to put those dirs
+.. talk about how to make them automatically/manually

 ======================================
-Setup Directories for Dependency Files
+Salt Directories for Dependency Files
 ======================================

 These are the directories that will contain licenses and installation media for engine software.
 Salt will expect the dependency files in these locations.

 .. need to merge the following content.

 .. content from /installation/README